The Tragic Death of Legendary Cowboys Coach Tom Landry

-Landry spent seven seasons playing professionally with his six seasons in the NFL all spent with the Giants.
-That saw him lead the NFL in punting yards twice that helped him earn a Pro Bowl selection and a First-Team All-Pro nod.
-He also finished with 32 interceptions that saw him tallying at least three touchdowns in his brief career.
+The Texas native spent six seasons in the NFL — all with the Giants.
+Landry led the NFL in punting yards twice which helped him earn a Pro Bowl selection and First-Team All-Pro nod.
+He finished his playing career with 32 interceptions, which he returned for 404 yards and three touchdowns.

 Tom Landry’s NFL coaching career

-Landry had legendary players take the field for him such as Roger Staubach, Don Meredith, Tony Dorsett, Calvin Hill, Chuck Howley, and Rand White.
-Beyond his success with the Cowboys, Landry has a high-profile list of coaches that he had under his wing such as Mike Ditka, Dan Reeves, Gene Stallings, Raymond Berry, and John Mackovic.
+Landry had legendary players take the field for him, including Roger Staubach, Don Meredith, Tony Dorsett, Calvin Hill, Chuck Howley, and Randy White.
+Beyond his success with Cowboys players, he worked with many future coaching stars, including Mike Ditka, Dan Reeves, Gene Stallings, Raymond Berry, and John Mackovic.

 Tom Landry’s death

 Following his nearly 30-year coaching career with Jerry Jones’ Cowboys, Tom Landry settled into retirement for 11 years.
 He was inducted into the Pro Football Hall of Fame in 1990 and the Cowboys’ Ring of Honor in 1993.